AuenKr/Cohert2/Computer Subjects/OS/1. Basics/Readme.md

 2. UNIX

-   Developed in 1970 in the Bell Lab research center UNIX became a multitasking and multiuser operating system, reaching numerous platforms for use.
+   Developed in 1970 in the Bell Lab research center UNIX became a multitasking and multiuser OS, reaching numerous platforms for use.

    It was developed by Ken Thompson, Dennis Ritchie, and a few others and later AT&T licensed UNIX to the development of many variants of Unix, serving academic and business purposes at the University of California, Berkley Software Distribution, IBM, Microsoft, and Sun Microsystem.